tanpero/PhysicalMind/README.md

 # PhysicalMind
+---
-Junior high School physical thinking map, using XMind software production
+Junior high School physical thinking map, using XMind software production.

 Based on the human education version of the physics textbook, the actual content of other versions may vary.